About Us

 Robert leads Aera’s protein nanoparticle and lipid nanoparticle research and development efforts, focusing on engineering novel targeted systems to enable a new generation of genetic medicines.
 Prior to joining Aera, Dr. Dorkin was at Beam Therapeutics, where he was responsible for the design and development of novel LNPs for delivery of mRNA and guide RNA to extrahepatic cell types.
 Robert also held a scientific role at CRISPR Therapeutics, where he led the development and evaluation of LNPs for the delivery of mRNA and guide RNA to hepatocytes.
 He started his career at Alnylam Pharmaceuticals where he supported the focused effort on siRNA formulations.
 Robert received his Ph.D. from the Massachusetts Institute of Technology in Biology and a B.A. from Swarthmore College in Biological Chemistry.

-Heather Flick
+Heather Lopes

-Heather Flick
+Heather Lopes

 Heather joined Aera in November 2023, bringing expertise in protein expression, purification, characterization and protein engineering.
 Prior to joining Aera, Heather was an Associate Director at Diagonal Therapeutics, working on bispecific agonistic antibodies.
 Prior to that, Heather led molecular biology and protein sciences at Immunitas Therapeutics, focused on antibody and ADC therapeutics for oncology.
 Previous roles also include Alkermes, where she focused on protein engineering and production of cytokine-based immunotherapeutics.
-These include Nemvaleukin Alfa, an IL-2 clinical drug, and an IL-8 discovery engineering effort.
+These include Nemvaleukin Alfa, an IL-2 clinical drug, and an IL-18 discovery engineering effort.
 Heather also held roles at Aveo Oncology and Shire HGT.
 She received her M.S. in Chemistry from Northeastern University and a B.S. in Chemistry from University of South Carolina.

 Suanne Nakajima